 Are polarized sunglasses better for driving?

 Yes, in fact, they are great for blocking glare from water and any other reflective surface.
 Exposing your eyes to severe sunlight while driving can be dangerous, and you can only benefit from the better comfort of polarized sunglasses.

-Whether you are having a long ride or just running some errands, we recommend ShadyVEU’s RUFUS sunglasses!
+Whether you are having a long ride or just running some errands, we recommend ShadyVEU’s NOCTIX sunglasses!

 Why are some sunglasses not suitable for driving?

 Sunglasses indeed are a must both for your style and your protection.
 Hate to break it to you, but some sunglasses are not suitable for driving.
 There are still some points to consider.